prototux/TCL-TV-reverse-engineering/README.md

 Basically, i wouldn't call this TV "secure" if you're using the OperaTV browser (quite old) or didn't replaced the sitatvservice binary that listen to the network (and possibly other binaries as well) with a custom binary. and this TV is defintiively not secure against physical tampering given the console port is accessible even without opening the TV.

 ## Thanks and credits
-Thanks to KailoKyra and gab for their help about reverse engineering and embedded ARM platforms.
+Thanks to KailoKyra, Jean Thomas and Gab for their help about reverse engineering and embedded ARM platforms.

 Tools used in this effort: binwalk, dd, binary ninja, retdec, gdb, dropbear, picocom, strace, caffein, probably some i forgot.